luismedel/grony/README.md

   --help  Show this message and exit.

 Commands:
-  add     Adds a repository to the .grony.conf file. init    Initializes a .grony file in the specified path. list    List all configured repositories. remove  Removes a repository from the .grony.conf file. show    Show the effeective settings for a repository. start   Starts the main process.
+  add     Adds a repository to the grony.conf file. init    Initializes a .grony file in the specified path. list    List all configured repositories. remove  Removes a repository from the grony.conf file. show    Show the effeective settings for a repository. start   Starts the main process.
 ```